 Sensitive information types that require a minimum version of the client

-The following sensitive information types require the current general availability version of the Azure Information Protection client:
+The following sensitive information types require a minimum version of 184.108.40.206 of the Azure Information Protection client:

 - Azure Service Bus Connection String

 - Azure IoT Connection String

 - Azure Storage Account

 - Azure IAAS Database Connection String and Azure SQL Connection String

 For more information about these sensitive information types, see the following blog post: Azure Information Protection helps you to be more secure by automatically discovering credentials